Dynamic Access Policies

 Associate Dynamic Access Policy with Remote Access VPN

 You can associate Dynamic Access Policy (DAP) with remote access VPN policy for the dynamic access policy attributes to match during VPN session authentication and authorization.
-You can then deploy the remote access VPN on the threat defense.
+You can then deploy the remote access VPN on the Firewall Threat Defense.

 Procedure